Yuroty/PvsZ-Auto-Planting/README.md

 If you don’t have Python installed, download the zipped --onedir build attached to the latest GitHub Release.
 Unzip and run following the included README inside the zip (no Python required).

-> Recommended release workflow: put source in the repo and attach zipped onedir builds as Release assets (keeps main repo lightweight and transparent).

 ---